scrameri/CaptureAl/paper/SubfamilySet.md

 ## Read quality-trimming and quality-filtering
-Raw paired-end reads with the indicated file extensions (`-x` option) located in `$rawreads` (`-r` option) were quality-trimmed and quality-filtered using trimmomatic version 0.32 (Bolger et al., 2014).
+Raw paired-end reads with the indicated file extensions (`-x` option) located in `raw` (`-r` option) were quality-trimmed and quality-filtered using trimmomatic version 0.32 (Bolger et al., 2014).
 Specifically, we used `ILLUMINACLIP` with an adapter sequence file containing NEBNext, TRUSEQ and Illumina adaptor sequences (`-a` option), a seed mismatch of 2, a palindrome clip threshold of 20, a simple clip threshold of 10, a minimum adapter length of 10, while keeping both reads.
 Leading and trailing bases of each read were removed if the quality was below 5.
 Sliding window trimming was performed using a window size of 4 and a required average quality of 15.
 Quality-trimmed reads shorter than 50 bases were removed.
 The following script executed trimmomatic as specified above, for 20 samples in parallel:

 ```
+mkdir trimmed
+cd trimmed
-trim.fastq.sh -s samples.fabaceae.12.txt -a illumina.truseq.indexing.adaptors -r raw -x '_R1.fastq.gz,_R2.fastq.gz' -t 20
+trim.fastq.sh -s samples.fabaceae.12.txt -a illumina.truseq.indexing.adaptors -r ../raw -x '_R1.fastq.gz,_R2.fastq.gz' -t 20
 ```

-The quality of raw and trimmed reads was assessed with FASTQC version 0.11.5 (https://www.bioinformatics.babraham.ac.uk/projects/fastqc).
+The quality of raw and trimmed reads was assessed with [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) version 0.11.5.

-Executed command-line scripts and parameter choices for steps 1–7 and iterations 1–2 The following tables and sections track the executed pipeline scripts and chosen parameters at each analysis step.
+## Executed command-line scripts and parameter choices for steps 1–7 and iterations 1–2
+The following sections track the executed pipeline scripts and chosen parameters at each analysis step.

-Step 1: Read mapping
+### Step 1: Read mapping
 We ran BWA version 0.7.12-r1039 (Li & Durbin, 2009) and BWA-MEM in the $mappingdir directory, using the quality-trimmed and quality-filtered reads with the indicated file extensions (-e option, comma-separated string denoting file extensions of forward and reverse reads, respectively) located in the $trimmedreads directory (-d option), and the respective reference sequences for each taxon set and iteration (-r option).
 The script outputs reads with a minimum alignment score of $T (-T option), marks secondary hits, and only retains reads with a minimum mapping quality of $Q (-Q option) in the final SAM files before compressing them to BAM format.
 An early filtering of target regions with inadequate coverage across samples prevents time-consuming sequence assembly of target regions that would likely be filtered out in step 4.
 Computations were performed for all samples specified in $s (-s option) using 4 times 5 threads in parallel (-t option) as follows:

 run.bwamem.sh -s $s -r $1 -e $e -T $T -Q $Q -d $trimmedreads -t 4